 If you don't have the correct grades or qualifications to meet our entry requirements, we can help you improve them.

-Academic preparation courses at our International College
+Degree preparation courses at the International College

 English language preparation courses at our Language Institute

 The University of Brighton Language Institute provides a comprehensive range of academic English language preparation courses for students who need to improve their English before starting a UK university degree.